• Skip to primary navigation

 Paint Lake Provincial Park

 Paint Lake Campground has it all: gorgeous views of the water, countless islands to explore, and lots to do in the surrounding area.
-Base yourself in one of the 86 campsites or yurts to explore Thompson as well as Pisew Falls.
+Base yourself in one of the 86 campsites or yurts to explore Thompson and Pisew Falls.
 Paint Lake Lodge is also nearby for delicious meals when you want a break from cooking over the fire.

 Nopiming Provincial Park